 What about Plywood and OSB?

-Oriental Strand Board (OSB) has a similar origin as particle board or MDF as it is made up in large part with wood shavings.
+Oriental Strand Board (OSB) has a similar origin as particle board or MDF as it is made up of a large part of wood shavings.

 However, OSB has layers that are cross-oriented.
 OSB does make for a strong flooring solution thanks to its inherent strength.

 The OSB itself is put together using adhesives and then placed under pressure at high temperatures.